francisfeng/SymbolPicker/README.md

 I haven't try it with SwiftUI yet.
 Any contributions will be welcome.

-## Known Issues
+## Improve User Experience

-1. The app can't be presented like a modal dialog.
-I don't know why.
-Any help will be appreciated.
-To mimic the experience, the window is not movable or resizable.
+1. This symbol picker can't be presented like a modal dialog as it also contains a toolbar.
+To mimic the modal dialog experience, the window is not movable or resizable.
 You may also want to implement click-outside to dismiss in your app.
 You can do this by overriding `func mouseDown(with: NSEvent)` in your `NSWindowController` subclass.

 ```swift
 override func mouseDown(with event: NSEvent) {